haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ## What's the process for submitting a HIP?

-There are four major steps in the HIP process:
+There are five major steps in the HIP process:

-1. Initial informal discussion (2 weeks)
+1. Initial informal discussion
 2. Submission
-3. Formal presentation (up to 1 month)
+3. Review
-4. Formal evaluation (up to 2 months)
+4. Acceptance

-### Initial informal discussion (2 weeks)
+5. Formal presentation

 Before submitting a HIP, it is required that you perform necessary preparations:

 - Discuss your idea on the [Haskell.org Discourse](https://discourse.haskell.org/).
 Currently, we suggest cross-posting on the Haskell Foundation Slack for higher volume commentary.
 Create a Discourse topic under the category "Haskell Foundation", that starts with "Pre-HIP” and briefly describe what you would like to change and why you think it’s a good idea.

 - Proposing your ideas on the Discourse is not an optional step.
-For every change to the ecosystem, it is important to engage in Due Diligence with the community and relevant stakeholders.
+For every change to the ecosystem, it is important to engage in due diligence with the community and relevant stakeholders.
 Use this step to promote your idea and gather early feedback on your Pre-HIP proposal.
 It may happen that experts and community members may have tried something similar in the past and may offer valuable advice.

 ### Submission